AllGen Is Growing! Click Here To Learn More.

 If the new 401(k) account qualifies, it may be possible to roll the funds over from the old employer’s 401(k) into the new employer’s 401(k).
 You would have to confirm with your human resource department or refer to the “plan documents” to see if the plan allows rollovers into it.

-If your new employer does offer 401(k) contributions, it’s important to start a new 401(k) with that employer, regardless of what you decide to do with the old 401(k).
+If your new employer does offer 401(k) contributions, it’s usually a good idea to start a new 401(k) with that employer, regardless of what you decide to do with the old 401(k).
 The employer contributions are free money for your retirement account.

 Traditional IRA vs. Roth IRA